Using the Environment to Understand non-Markovian Open Quantum Systems: Introduction

 Analyzing the behaviour of the environment is useful for providing insights into processes where the system-environment interaction is non-trivial or for any application where the goal is to manipulate the environment via the system.
 An important example of this class of problem occurs in modelling quantum thermal machines~\cite{mitchison2019quantum,binder2018thermodynamics} where distinct thermodynamic effects beyond weak coupling can be observed~\cite{brenes2020tensor,strasberg2016nonequilibrium}.
 Access to the state of the environment could also be used to explicitly track the formation of bound states such as polarons~\cite{mahan2013many,silbey1984variational,harris1985variational,devreese2009frohlich} or polaritons~\cite{mahan2013many,kavokin2003cavity}.
 There is also potential for simulating phase transitions in the environment, such as to lasing or superradiant states~\cite{kirton2018superradiant} in multimode cavity QED~\cite{kollar2017}.
 As well as these, the technique we introduce here allows for calculation of out-of-time-order correlations of the environment; these are known to characterise the degree of information scrambling in many-body quantum systems~\cite{garttner2017measuring,li2017measuring,niknam2020sensitivity}.

 Some existing techniques allow varying levels of insight into the behaviour of the environment.
-The reaction coordinate mapping explicitly calculates the dynamics of a collective coordinate that gives a sense of the behaviour of the environment~\cite{iles2014environmental,iles2016energy}.
+These generally rely on a direct calculation of the dynamics of the environment itself.
+For example, the reaction coordinate mapping explicitly calculates the time-dependence of a collective coordinate that gives a sense of the behaviour of the environment~\cite{iles2014environmental,iles2016energy}.
 It has also been shown that the auxiliary density operators calculated in the hierarchy equations of motion method can be used to calculate the same collective coordinate dynamics~\cite{lambert2019modelling} as well as higher order moments of the total bath coupling operator~\cite{zhu2012explicit,song2017hierarchical,schinabeck2018hierarchical}.
 Counting field techniques can also be used to calculate moments of the total bath coupling operator~\cite{popovic2020non,esposito2009nonequilibrium,kilgour2019path}.
 Techniques such as TEDOPA~\cite{prior10} map the star topology of an environment to a chain of modes with nearest neighbour couplings.
 Dynamics within this chain can also be used to characterise the behaviour of the environment~\cite{tamascelli2020excitation} and these dynamics can be passed through an inverse chain-mapping to extract the full environmental dynamics~\cite{schroder2016simulating,gonzalez2017uncovering}.

-Here, we give a prescription that allows calculation of any multi-time bath correlation function using only system moments of equal order: no auxiliary modes or additional degrees of freedom are required.
-This allows their calculation using even those methods where the entire environment is traced out.
+In contrast here we give a prescription that allows calculation of any multi-time bath correlation function using only system moments of equal order: no auxiliary modes or additional degrees of freedom are required.
+Our method can therefore be used in conjunction with any technique that allows for the accurate calculation of system correlation functions, in order to yield bath dynamics and correlations.
+This is even possible using those methods where the entire environment is traced out.